ztombol/varrick/README.md

 Varrick is licensed under [GPLv3][gplv3].
 Contribution of any kind is welcome.
-If you find any bugs or have suggestions, open an issue or a pull request on the projects [GitHub page][varrick-gh].
+If you find any bugs or have suggestions, open an issue or a pull request on the project's [GitHub page][varrick-gh].
 See the contribution guidelines below.

 The following assets are provided by other projects and fall under different licences.